 What Makes A Good Bug Out Vehicle?

-I have been driving for a living for about 14 years so I am no stranger to living out of a vehicle.
+I have been driving for a living for about 14 years so I am no stranger to living out of a vehicle, be it a semi-truck or a luxury limousine.
 The open road is both an old friend and an old foe…

 There are 3 main criteria that I would use to select and prepare a shtf vehicle: